nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## P2P application settings configuration

-Version 0.100.0 of NeoGo marks the following P2P application settings as
-deprecated: `AttemptConnPeers`, `BroadcastFactor`, `DialTimeout`, `ExtensiblePoolSize`, `MaxPeers`, `MinPeers`, `PingInterval`, `PingTimeout`, `ProtoTickInterval`.
-These settings are moved to a separate `P2P` section of `ApplicationConfiguration`.
-The `DialTimeout`, `PingInterval`, `PingTimeout`, `ProtoTickInterval` settings are converted to more precise `Duration` format (allowing for subsecond time).
-Please, update your node configuration (all you need is to move specified settings under the `P2P` section and convert time-related settings to `Duration` format).

-Removal of deprecated P2P related application settings is scheduled for May-June 2023 (~0.103.0 release).

 ## Direct UnlockWallet consensus configuration

 Top-level UnlockWallet section in ApplicationConfiguration was used as an